 - During the semester in which the degree is awarded

 A graduate student who receives any type of stipend must meet the minimum registration requirements for the fall and spring semesters.
 Occasionally, students may need to complete an internship or thesis or dissertation fieldwork away from the university as part of their academic program; those students may petition to be considered full-time while conducting field research or completing an internship if they previously satisfied the university residency requirements.
 The full-time equivalent for such students is one credit hour.
 The Form G701 Graduate Student Petition must be endorsed by the student’s adviser and academic unit head, and forwarded to the Associate Dean of the Graduate College for approval.

-An international student on F-1 or J-1 visa must register for nine credit hours throughout his/her studies at Illinois Institute of Technology, except in the last semester.
-In certain circumstances, including the last semester of enrollment, less-than-full-time is allowed with approval of the academic unit and International Center.
+An international student on an F-1 or J-1 visa must register for nine credit hours throughout his/her studies at Illinois Institute of Technology, except in the last semester.
+In certain circumstances, including the last semester of enrollment, less-than-full-time enrollment is allowed with the approval of the academic unit and the International Center.
 If the student has an appointment as a TA or RA, he/she is allowed to reduce their registration to six credit hours.
 A less-than-full-time permission form has to be filed with the International Center in such cases.